xavibenjamin/brightlycolored.org/_posts/2016-09-06-how-to-make-firing-people-suck-less-for-them-and-suck-more-for-you--signal-v-noise.markdown

 ---
-layout: post
-title: How to Make Firing People Suck Less for Them and Suck More for You | Signal v.
+title: How to Make Firing People Suck Less for Them and Suck More for You | Signal
+  v.
 Noise

-custom_type: link
-link_url: https://m.signalvnoise.com/how-to-make-firing-people-suck-less-for-them-and-suck-more-for-you-977afb9ad15d?gi=244bf223123
+date: 2016-09-06 12:26:00 -05:00
 tags:
 - firing
 - work
-date: 2016-09-06 12:26
+layout: post
+custom_type: link
+link_url: https://m.signalvnoise.com/how-to-make-firing-people-suck-less-for-them-and-suck-more-for-you-977afb9ad15d?gi=244bf223123
 ---

 David Heinemeier Hansson:

 > Maybe if you fire a hundred people, you’ll eventually get used to it.
 But I doubt it.
 Firing people is horrible.
 Nothing has stressed me out more in the past twelve years of running Basecamp.